-By signing this Agreement, I, , serving as the Local Coordinator / Chairperson for (AZZINOVIII) in Area, approve that the Umbrella A accredited under our existing accreditation.
-It guidelines, procedures & policies set forth by such accreditation.
-I will notify Special Olympi changes to this agreement.
-Agency below may be considered will do my best to enforce the Special Olympics Georgia through Signature of Local Coordinator/Chairperson Date Umbrella Agency: By signing this Agreement, I, , serving as the Local Coordinator for in Area , understand that while acting as an Umbrella A accredited under the above agency's accredit Agency we will be considered our agency, will follow all guidelines, procedur Olympics Georgia through such accreditation.
-Georgia Staff of any future changes to this ag I will notify Special Olympics Signature of Umbrella Agency Local Coordinator Date
+By signing this Agreement, I, serving as the Local Coordinator / Chairperson for (1970) (AND AND AND AND AND AND AND AND AND AND in Area approve that the Umbre accredited under our existing accreditation guidelines, procedures & policies set forth such accreditation.
+I will notify Special Olymputure changes to this agreement.
+Ila Agency below may be considered I will do my best to enforce the by Special Olympics Georgia through Signature of Local Coordinator/Chairperson Date Umbrella Agency: By signing this Agreement, I, serving as the Local Coordinator for • understand that while acting as an Umbrel accredited under the above agency's accredited la Agency we will be considered our agency, will follow all guidelines, proce Olympics Georgia through such accreditat Georgia Team Member of any future chang ion.
+I will notify Special Olympics Signature of Umbrella Agency Local Coordinator Date